-Musical compositions, drawings and documentation left by prisoners of the Theresienstadt concentration camp are a precious heritage that we can use to discover more about the living conditions in the camp, and also to understand the emotions felt by the inmates.
+Musical compositions, drawings and documentation left by prisoners of the Theresienstadt ghetto are a precious heritage that we can use to discover more about the living conditions in the camp, and also to understand the emotions felt by the inmates.

 The unique cultural life of the camp caught pianist Sofia Tapinassi’s attention, bringing her to begin extensively researching the lives of the musicians and composers who spent part of their imprisonment there.

 For many of these musicians, silence followed after their final performances.
 The majority of them were deported from Theresienstadt to Auschwitz.
 This is where they were either murdered upon arrival or sent to forced labour camps.

 Sofia’s mission is to break the silence that has shrouded these highly talented composers and musicians.
 She wants to bring public attention to their astonishing works.
 Along with some of their personal stories she has been collecting over the past two years.
 Following her dream to create the documentary “We left the camp singing”, she has been travelling around Europe to listen and record the stories of Holocaust survivors and their relatives.
 Together with Sofia’s piano performances of Theresienstadt’s music, the project explores the Holocaust through an artistic multidisciplinary approach.

 «We were so weak.
 But music was something special, almost magical.